 Choosing the right software matters more than most business owners realize.
 The wrong platform creates duplicate work; the right one automates bank feeds, HST tracking, and reporting.

-The most widely used accounting platform in Canada.
+The most widely used accounting platform in Canada, with plans ranging from approximately $22 to $110 per month depending on the tier.
 It integrates with most Canadian banks and CRA's My Business Account, includes a strong payroll module (for an additional subscription), and makes accountant access straightforward.
 It is a solid default choice for most small businesses with employees or complex inventory needs.

-Popular among accounting professionals for its clean interface and strong reporting.
+Popular among accounting professionals for its clean interface and strong reporting, with plans running roughly $27 to $75 per month.
 Xero handles multi-currency transactions well, making it a good fit for businesses that bill in USD or deal with international suppliers.
 Real-time bank reconciliation is one of its standout features.

 A desktop-based solution with strong inventory management capabilities.
 Well-suited to product-based businesses, wholesalers, and retailers that need detailed inventory costing.
 Less suited to businesses that want cloud access or remote-bookkeeper collaboration.